 Network switch templates for new and existing ports and switches

-Templates can be used to not only create new switches and ports, but also to edit existing switches and ports.
-Tools > Bulk Operations has been renamed to Templates and Bulk operations and new option to add/use switch templates is there.
+Switch Templates – Legacy can be used to not only create new switches and ports, but also to edit existing switches and ports.

 Extended properties for a switch port

 Module or Asset to show if a port belongs to a blade or fabric extender.
 Network switch 2nd would represent cluster switch in case of stacked switches or 2nd switch in case of paired switches.

 Catering to different switch types in the templates

 Whether the switch is singular, modular and/or distributed, you can add any type from the templates.
 Also, stacked switches and paired switches can be added.
 All different options are discussed below.

 For a simple switch, you can choose (or add) the hardware module and add the ports in that switch with port prefixes.
 In example shown above, ports gbe/ 24 gig0/ and fiber/ 2 Fiber would be created (you can choose port starting number for each port template).
 Once you save this, on the list page it displays a create/edit link next to the switch.
 Once you click that you can choose an existing switch or add name for new one and rest is done automatically for you.